Interior Painting Across the Five Mile, Cole / Ustick & Eagle Road Corridors

 Should I paint over my oak banister?

-What's the right color palette?
+What's the right color palette for my West Boise home?

 How long does a whole-house West Boise paint job take?

 3–5 weeks.
 Smaller homes (2,000–2,400 sq ft, 7–9 rooms) take 3 weeks.
 Larger homes (2,500–3,400 sq ft, 9–12 rooms) take 4–5 weeks.
-Owner can typically remain in residence by sequencing rooms.
+Add 3–7 days if knockdown ceiling texture removal is in scope.
+Owner can typically remain in residence by sequencing rooms — we work one floor or one zone at a time so living space stays usable.

 Do I need EPA RRP-certified painters?

-Can you do popcorn ceiling removal?
+Can you do popcorn or knockdown ceiling removal?

-Will painting affect my home's resale value?
+Will repainting affect my home's resale value?

 What about painting my builder-grade kitchen cabinets?